-South Korea has established a new halal food agency in order to expand its food exports to the Middle East and Muslim countries.
+South Korea has established a new halal food agency to expand its food exports to the Middle East and Muslim countries.
 But, on the other hand, in the country itself, the halal industry is too limited.

 Many native Koreans visiting the restaurant said they came here because they wanted some good Turkish food, while some of its clients said they don’t know about Halal.
 “What is Halal?
 I don’t know it at all.
 I enjoy Turkish meals so I brought my friend with me.”

-In South Korea, finding a decent halal restaurant can be too difficult, and the choices are little.
-“In other parts of Seoul, it is only kabab that is available.
+In South Korea, finding a decent halal restaurant can be too difficult, and the choices are few.
+“In other parts of Seoul, it is the only kabab that is available.
 In Namdaemun and Myeongdong, you can get kababs only.
 For a proper restaurant, it is only here in Itaewon,” said a Muslim visitor.

-Of more than 100 halal-friendly restaurants in South Korea, only six restaurants have met the local criteria set by the Korea Muslim Federation, according to Turkish Kervan’s manager Mr Mehmet.
+Of more than 100 halal-friendly restaurants in South Korea, only six restaurants have met the local criteria set by the Korea Muslim Federation, according to Turkish Kervan’s manager Mr. Mehmet.
 “Other than this restaurant, it’s really hard to find halal food,” he explained.
 “There are some restaurants that sell halal food but otherwise, it is not easy to get Halal food from the local markets.”

 LIMITED AND EXPENSIVE